KwanLab/Autometa/README.md

 	--forward_reads reads_R1.fastq.gz --reverse_reads reads_R2.fastq.gz
 ```

 The above command will produce a table called coverage.tab, containing the coverages of each contig in the assembly file.
+In tests, this took 4.4 hours with 16 CPUs and 127 million paired reads.

 Here we demonstrate the use of Autometa with the test dataset: